A Symbolic Framework for Evaluating Mathematical Reasoning and Generalisation with Transformers: Related Work

 \section{Related Work}

-This work meets at the intersection of computer algebra, mathematical reasoning with Transformer-based models, and evaluation frameworks.
-We briefly describe the landscape for each domain. \paragraph{Computer algebra.} SymPy~\cite{meurer2017sympy} is a computer algebra system used in conjunction with a number of language processing methods.
-For example, \citet{chen2022program} solve numerical reasoning tasks including simple math elements such as numbers, by chain-of-thought prompting language models to generate SymPy solvable code. \citet{mandlecha2022hybrid} use SymPy to generate data for answering questions ranging from arithmetic to calculus, tasks, without testing for generalisability. \citet{hu2022enhancing} solve a similar array of problems from a large-scale dataset~\cite{saxton2019analysing}, and test for generalisability to an extrapolation set of problems. \citet{Drori_2022} fine-tune the decoder model, Codex~\cite{chen2021evaluating}, on a dataset of questions from MIT's university-level mathematics courses, generating SymPy solution code. \citet{meadows2021similarity} incorporate computer algebra with a basic heuristic search to reconstruct derivations from condensed matter research~\cite{mann2018manipulating}. \paragraph{Reasoning with mathematical language.} Since early reasoning work with Transformers~\cite{saxton2019analysing,clark2020Transformers,rabe2020mathematical}, they have revolutionised multiple subdomains of mathematical language processing~\cite{meadows2022survey} and are responsible for headlining results~\cite{lewkowycz2022solving, Drori_2022}.
-Transformer encoder models obtain state-of-the-art performance in variable typing~\cite{ferreira-etal-2022-integer, lai2022semeval}, formula search~\cite{zhong2022evaluating,peng2021mathbert}, natural language premise selection~\cite{valentino-etal-2022-textgraphs, tran2022ijs}, and retrieval-based math question answering~\cite{reusch2022Transformer, novotny2022combining}, among others. \textbf{Data-augmentation and evaluation frameworks.} In particular, \citet{stolfo2022causal} perturb elements of math word problems~\cite{liang2022mwp} such as numerical operands of implicit arithmetic operations, and natural language.
-Inspired by related work~\cite{patel2021nlp,ribeiro-etal-2020-beyond}, they apply a causal analysis~\cite{christiansen2021causal} to determine the effect of do-interventions~\cite{pearl2022direct}.
-Their data-augmentation approach is limited to one or two task-dependent interventions.
-Our approach is task-agnostic, systematic, and scalable, and allows for complex changes to mathematical elements such as operators, variables, expressions, and equations.
+\textbf{Computer algebra.} SymPy~\citep{meurer2017sympy} is a computer algebra system incorporated within numerous approaches.
+For example, \citet{chen2022program} solve numerical reasoning tasks including simple math elements such as numbers, by prompting language models to generate SymPy solvable code. \citet{mandlecha2022hybrid} use SymPy to generate data for answering questions ranging from arithmetic to calculus without exploring generalisability aspects. \citet{hu2022enhancing} solve a similar array of problems from a large-scale dataset~\citep{saxton2019analysing}, and test for generalisability to an extrapolation set of problems. \citet{Drori_2022} fine-tune the decoder model, Codex~\citep{chen2021evaluating}, on a dataset of questions from MIT's university-level mathematics courses, generating SymPy solution code. \citet{lample2019deep} train a model to integrate and solve differential equations, but do not explore generalisation~\citep{davis2019use}. \citet{welleck2022symbolic} conduct similar experiments using a single model and a single operator (integration) on a single task.
+We consider 18 operations, 7 models, multiple tasks, and emphasize multi-step equational reasoning.